 A Foodie’s Dream Dinner in Slovenia

 Špela was waiting for us at 6 pm with a selection of appetizers and Malvazija, a crisp white wine from Slovenian Istria.
 It paired perfectly with Tolmin cheese from the Alps, apricot jam, traditional brown bread and Slovene-style creamy cottage cheese with garlic.
 A pork spread, served in a traditional wooden container dating back to the days before modern refrigeration, brought smiles to the faces of the meat-eaters in our little group.

 Our first job was to prepare the štruklji dough, allowing it to rest for 30 minutes while we went on to assemble a few more courses of our meal.

 Fritulja or cvrča: a thick omelette with minced wild herbs.
-This traditional taste of the Goriška Brda wine region on Slovenia’s Italian border was served to hardworking farmers and pregnant women in need of a protein boost.
+This traditional taste of the Goriška Brda wine region on Slovenia’s Italian border.
+It provided a protein boost to hardworking farmers and pregnant women.
 Served on a bed of bitter greens, often foraged from “the nature.”

 Toč with pršut (ham in red wine sauce) and polenta.
 “The pršut and teran are best friends,” Špela explained as she added a generous pour of red wine from the karst region to the saucepan.

 Buckwheat kaša with asparagus and flame-seared chicken.
-Buckwheat is the Slovenian take on risotto, and we mixed in farm-fresh asparagus which was in season at the time of our visit.
-Chicken breasts were flame-seared with white Malvazija wine, and wine was also added to the buckwheat and asparagus.
+Buckwheat is the Slovenian take on risotto, and we mixed in farm-fresh asparagus which was in season at the time of our visit. Špela flame-seared the chicken breasts with white Malvazija wine, and also added wine to the buckwheat and asparagus.
 Without the chicken on top it can also be a satisfying dish for vegetarians.
 Bon appetit, or as we say in Slovenia, dober tek!